 Construction/Operation: There are no sanctuaries or refuges designated under state or federal laws within the footprint of either of the action alternatives.
-Therefore, no alternative would directly or indirectly impact sanctuaries or refuges.

 Wetlands

 Construction/Operation: There are no jurisdictional wetlands designated under state or federal laws within the footprint of either of the action alternatives.